-Trends in Spring Species Distribution
+Trends in Fall Species Distribution

 The species of the Northeast Shelf ecosystem have shown changes in distribution over recent decades.
 Individual species have shifted distribution due to a number of reasons and these shifts can be characterized in a number of different ways.

-- the position in the ecosystem along an axis oriented from the southwest to the northeast referred to as the along shelf distance; and
+- the position in the ecosystem along an axis oriented from the southwest to the northeast referred to as the along shelf distance; and,

+- the depth of occurrence.
 Along shelf distances range from 0 to 1360, which relates to positions along the axis from the origin in southwest to northeast in kilometer units.

 Click species name to see the along-shelf distance and depth distribution trends.